 Description:

-Establishes the speed at which traction control must be used.
-If it is set too low, the engine would stall, lose forward thrust, and bog down.
+Establishes the speed at which TCl must be used.
+The engine would stall, lose forward thrust, and bog down if it was set too low.

 -